-The premier facial recognition platform for live video
+The premier facial recognition solution for live video

 SAFR is a highly accurate, AI facial recognition platform that is optimized for excellence in accuracy and performance for live video.
 SAFR is architected to economically scale with high performance and rapid processing to instantly detect and match millions of faces in near real time, even under challenging conditions where faces are in motion, at different angles, under poor lighting conditions, or partially obscured.
 SAFR can be deployed on a single computer to monitor a handful of IP cameras, or scaled to thousands of cameras in a distributed architecture – hosted on premises or hybrid cloud.